vovo007/Analytics-Job-Market-Dataset/README.md

 ## **Exploratory Data Analysis (EDA):**

-* Business Question/Problem -
+* Business Question/Problem - Exploration of data through descriptive analysis answering stahkeholders questions and solving business problems.
-* Data Collection & Storage -
+* Data Collection & Storage - data wrangling is the process of investigating data to discover patterns, spot abnormalities, check assumptions & store cleaned data
-* Data Analysis Insights -
+* Data Analysis Insights - Offers many possibilities for data analysis through the insights gathered from the dataset
-* Data Visualization & Storytelling -
+* Data Visualization & Storytelling - Summarize the values within our data using visual representations and clear story presentation to the stakeholders.
-* Business Decisions -
+* Business Decisions - Understand the business, stakeholders, and data to make impactful decisions best suited for the company.

 >## **Project: Data Analytics Job Market**